murielProton/P9_OptimizeApexBackend/README.md

 See file : Tasks-prior&after-deployment.csv

 # Testing Fasha code
+- the batch that updates all Accounts
-- the batch that updates
+- the batch that updates an Account
-- the trigger on revenues
+- the trigger on Order to calculate TotalAmount
-- the trigger en Ammount
+- the trigger en Order to calculate Account.AccountRevenue__c

 # Changes made in order for the app to work
 - adding exceptions and conditions to the OrderNetAmountTrigger